Alhadi706/coupona_costmer_app/README.md

 # Coupona Customer App

-Cross-platform Flutter application that helps customers discover merchants, redeem offers, and now keep track of scanned invoices linked to Supabase.
+Cross-platform Flutter application that helps customers discover merchants, redeem offers, and keep track of scanned invoices persisted to Firestore.

 ---

 ## Invoice Linking Overview

-Each scanned invoice is persisted to the Supabase `invoices` table via `SupabaseInvoiceService.addInvoice`.
+Each scanned invoice is persisted to the Firestore `invoices` collection via `SupabaseInvoiceService.addInvoice` (this helper now writes to Firestore).
 The record acts as the shared contract between merchant and customer using the following keys:

 | Column        | Purpose                                             |
 | ------------- | --------------------------------------------------- |